Experts share resilient responses to energy transition

 Water and climate action on a national level

 Mike Rinker, U.S. Department of Energy, Senior Technical Advisor to Energy Efficiency & Renewable Energy shared in a pre-recorded statement the extensive work being undertaken in the United States to improve coordination and to invest in technical solutions for water-energy and emissions reductions.
 This work includes a coordination office for the Nexus of Energy and Water Sustainability and a National Office for Water Innovation program.
-The work is ongoing and the Department of Energy are currently developing a strategy at national level for water, energy and carbon and partnerships for implementation [rewatch recording to refine this part]
+The work is ongoing and the Department of Energy are currently developing a strategy at national level for water, energy and carbon and partnerships for implementation.

 Following Rinker was Mr. Muzaffar Shodmonov representing the Republic of Tajikistan who began by reiterating that Tajikistan considers this topic, which sees the balance of water, energy and agriculture as critical to future development, very important.
 Shodmonov focused on the opportunities that energy and the development of hydropower cna provide, and and how to manage these for resilience.
 A concrete solution underway in Tajikistan is the connecting of renewable energy across the grid, including to powering electric cars and other measures.